coopermayne/dog-forestry/_faqs/participating-in-a-hearing.md

 by: Cooper Mayne
 icon: loader
 questions:
+- question: How does the Department determine what the outcome of the case should be?
+  answer: The Hearing Examiner must apply the evidence presented during the hearing
+    to the 11 factors listed in LAMC Section 53.34.4(c).
+Read more about the factors
+  image: ''
+  connect: []
 - question: What if a witness wrote a statement out instead of appearing at the hearing?
     Can their written statement be submitted into evidence?
   answer: Written statements by people not physically present to testify at the hearing